 McFarland Middle School recognizes the importance of parental involvement in the education of middle school students.
+Parents are welcome to involve themeselves in a variety of ways that add to the well-being of McFarland Middle School students.
 For this reason, many opportunities for parental input into the operation of the school and for support of the educational program exist at MMS.
-Parents can have input into the educational programs at the school by becoming a member of our School Site Council or ELAC, and DELAC committees.
+Parents can have input into the educational programs at the school by becoming a member of our School Site Council, ELAC, or DELAC committees.
 Parents are also encouraged to visit and volunteer at the school on a regular or as needed basis.
 Parent conferences are held twice a year and all parents are invited to attend.
 Back to School Night and Open House are planned and coordinated with the help of teachers, students and parent volunteers.

 Parent Education nights are also held on a regular basis at McFarland Unified School District.
 Parents are invited to attend computer classes, English classes and Family Resource activities throughout the year.
 The UC Scholars program also offers classes to parents during the school year.
 These classes are designed to inform and prepare parents and students for a college education.

-To learn more about specific opportunities for getting involved, please contact Principal Roberta Burgh, ELAC representative Maribel Fernandez, or SSC member Kent McKee at 661-792-3340.
+To learn more about specific opportunities for getting involved, please contact Principal Louie Gomez, ELAC representative Joel Lopez, or SSC member Georgina Alatorre at 661-792-3340.

-Student Enrollment by Grade Level (School Year 2009-10)
+Student Enrollment by Grade Level (School Year 2010-11)